wordbomb/fb-covid-beijing2022/readme.md

 ### 3. `3_fc_encoding.xlsx`

-This file contains **manual encodings** of the filtered posts, based on a framework of factors influencing communication effectiveness.
+This file contains **manual encodings** of the filtered posts from `2_fb_content_filter.xlsx`, based on a framework of factors influencing communication effectiveness.
 Each post is annotated across multiple dimensions, including:

 #### ✅ **Information Presentation**
 - Describing Risk Scientifically